okovalov/btc-eth-address-generator/README.md

 By default the web-server would be availabe on `http://localhost:3000/`

+To get a BTC address you need to send a POST call to `http://localhost:3000/newbtc`

+To get a ETH address you need to send a POST call to `http://localhost:3000/neweth`

 To change the default port, please update "start" and "debug" scripts in the package.json (and replace 3000 with the port you'd like to use)

 ###### Copyright Disclaimer